IgorJanos/stuFootball360/README.md

 # Football360

 This is the official repository for the Football360 dataset.
 The aim of this dataset is to aid the development and evaluation of computer vision algorithms, primarily the radial distortion correction algorithms, in the sports domain.
+The work presented here was published in the VISAPP 2023 conference.

+The original paper can be found at - https://www.scitepress.org/PublishedPapers/2023/116812/116812.pdf.

 This dataset contains 268 panorama images, and was created using the PANONO panoramic camera in 3 football arenas in Slovakia.
 Each arena was covered from numerous locations on all levels of the tribune, and broadcast camera platforms.
 The images capture regular football game, pitch maintenance, low/challenging lighting conditions, day and night situations.